chentianran/chentianran.github.io/teaching/modsim/syllabus.markdown

     - The language of linear algebra
         * vectors and matrices
         * products of vectors and matrices
-* Day 2 : Case study: electrons on a sphere
-* Day 3 : Case study: the diet problem
+* Day 2  : Case study: the diet problem
-* Day 4 : Discussion: What is mathematical modeling?
+* Day 3  : Discussion: What is mathematical modeling?
+(HW-1 due)
-* Day 5 : Project milestone I: Problem statements
+* Day 4  : A few simple problems
-    - What problem do you want to solve?
-    - What are the assumptions?
-    - What are the constraints?
-    - How can you know if your solution is correct?
-* Day 6 : Case study: bunnies and foxes
+* Day 5  : Case study: bunnies and foxes (HW-2 due)
+* Day 6  : Mathematical tools: How to solve an equation?
-* Day 7  : Mathematical tools: system of linear equations
+* Day 7  : Mathematical tools: system of linear equations (HW-3 due)
     - What is a linear system?
     - What kind of solution sets could we have?
     - How to solve them?